 Day 8.
 Birding Cachote and transfer to Santo Domingo

-We will have an exciting morning in store for us, as we transfer into the far eastern hills of the Sierra de Bahoruco, birding around in the montane forests and thickets near Cachote, a stunning protected cloud forest area not too far from where we’re staying.
+We will have an exciting morning in store for us, as we transfer into the far eastern hills of the Sierra de Bahoruco, birding in the montane forests and thickets near Cachote, a stunning protected cloud forest area not too far from where we’re staying.
 This will be our only attempt at Eastern Chat-Tanager on the tour, which forms our primary target.
 Like its cousin, Western Chat-Tanager, this is an equally shy and difficult-to-see species, despite being reasonably common in the area.
 We will also have our last attempt for other highland species such as Hispaniolan Emerald, Hispaniolan Trogon, Narrow-billed Tody, Rufous-throated Solitaire, Green-tailed and White-winged Warblers, the rare Bicknell’s Thrush, and Hispaniolan Spindalis.
-Following our morning in the hill, we will transfer back to the coastline and transfer back to the capital, Santo Domingo, where we’ll arrive in the afternoon.
+Following our morning in the hill we will transfer back to the coastline and to the capital, Santo Domingo, where we’ll arrive in the afternoon.
 We might be able to include some birding stops on the way, depending on time and if any target species still remain unseen.
 We will settle in for our final dinner together in the historic colonial district.

 Overnight: Hotel Caribe Colonial, Santo Domingo

 Following a spectacular tour, encompassing all the key birding sites of the country and targeting all the possible specials, which with a bit of luck we will have seen, this tour will conclude in the morning, when you’ll fly back home or continue with us on our Jamaica tour.